 Nothing says small-time like sending clients workout plans via an emailed spreadsheet or PDF.
 Today, people are accustomed to downloading an app, purchasing online, and having a workout experience they can take with them anywhere they go.
 Your goal should be to have them think of your brand every single time they tap your app icon to log their workout.

 #2 Stop Trading Your Time for Money

-This is arguably the toughest part for many people to get their minds wrapped around.
-If your goal is to have success doing personal training online, then you absolutely must bust out of the in-person paradigm of trading your time for money.
+This is arguably the toughest part for many people.
+If your goal is to have success offering personal training online, then you absolutely must bust out of the in-person paradigm of trading your time for money.

 If you have the mindset of a lifetime learner, you will be happy for the opportunity to dive into studying for a new personal training certification or learning about a new technology or marketing solution that will grow your business.
-Commit to always be learning and this commitment will reward you time and time again throughout your life.
+Commit to continuous education and this commitment will reward you time and time again throughout your life.

 #4 Focus on Your Target Market

 Create messaging and benefits that appeal to the clients you are trying to reach, not to make yourself look good to other trainers and fitness professionals you look up to.
 See the world through the eyes of your potential clients.
 What are their fitness goals?
 Why should they trust that your training is the best choice out of the many options available to help them achieve those goals?

 Call it mentorship.
 Call it copying.
 Call it being open to learning new things.

 Regardless of what you call it, there is gold to be mined if you simply open your eyes and investigate the business practices of personal trainers who are already successfully marketing and selling online.